 Biomedical Engineering Degree: Master

 Biomedical Engineering is a rapidly emerging discipline that applies engineering tools and methods to medical diagnostics and treatment.
-Main goals are to provide better care with less people and to increase cost effectiveness in healthcare systems.
-Biomedical engineers are engaging for example in digitization, automatization and miniaturization of medical diagnostic and treatment devices.
+Students can choose among courses in image-guided therapy or biomaterials & nanotechnology to learn the basics of a broad spectra of medical devices used for diagnostics, surgery and treatment.
+Biomedical engineers are engaging for example in digitization, automation, optimization and development of novel medical diagnostic and treatment devices in academia and industry.

 In the first semester, students with a medical background attend courses in mathematics and computational techniques, whereas students with an engineering or a natural science background participate courses in human anatomy and physiology.
 In addition, all students will learn the principles of biomedical engineering including biomaterials science, nanotechnology, medical imaging as well as signal and image processing.
 In the second semester, students follow complementary courses dependent on the chosen major (Biomaterials Science and Nanotechnology or Image-Guided Therapy).
 The program is completed with a Master’s thesis in the third semester.